Sean-nós dance in United States: Today

 Sean-nós dance is not widely found in America today.
 Small sean-nós dancing communities exist in Boston, Philadelphia, Baltimore, Washington D.C., Seattle, New York, and Portland, Oregon.
 These communities are centered around American sean-nós dance teachers — some of Irish-American heritage — who learned their dancing in the west of Ireland.
 This new generation of younger American dancers now teaches and performs regularly.
 Kieran Jordan (Boston), Maldon Meehan (Portland, Oregon) and Shannon Dunne (Washington, DC) have produced instructional DVDs in sean-nós dance.
 Workshops in sean-nós dance can also be found at Irish festivals like the Sean-nós Northwest Festival, the Milwaukee Irish Fest Summer School, the Catskills Irish Arts Week, and the Minnesota Irish Fair.
 Sean-nós dancing workshops are also often incorporated into smaller workshop weekends focused on set dancing.
 Occasionally, sean-nós dancers from Ireland tour in the U.S. with well-known Irish traditional bands, such as The Chieftains and Dervish.

-Minimalist means of preserving Irish music and dance

-The Irish people's practice of sean-nós dance, sean-nós singing, lilting (or "mouth music"), and "the bones" (a simple percussion instrument) represents a minimalist means of preserving their musical and dance heritage — despite concerted efforts by the English authorities to usurp Irish music, dance, modes of dress, language (see Irish Gaelic and Hiberno-English), Catholic religion, nationality, and history — or simply due to a dearth of resources when emigrating.
-Accordingly, the Irish in America have been able to promulgate the dance and musical aspects of the Culture of Ireland — even after large waves of migration subsequent to highly disruptive events in Ireland, such as the Cromwellian conquest of Ireland or the Great Famine of Ireland.